-- 1. Hiring Oversight shall audit lists of applicants/bidders who meet the predetermined minimum qualifications generated by DHR for City positions.
-Each quarter, Hiring Oversight shall examine a sample of referral lists and notify DHR when potential issues are identified.
+- 1. Hiring Oversight audits lists of applicants/bidders who meet the predetermined minimum qualifications generated by DHR for City positions.
+Each quarter, Hiring Oversight examines a sample of referral lists and notifies DHR when potential issues are identified.
 Hiring Oversight recognizes that aspects of candidate assessment are subjective and that there can be differences of opinion in the evaluation of a candidate's qualifications.
-Therefore, the designation of "error" shall be limited to cases where, based on the information provided, Hiring Oversight found that: - a) an applicant who did not quantitatively meet the minimum qualifications was referred for hiring; - b) an applicant who failed to provide all of the required information and/or documents listed on the job posting was referred for hiring; or - c) an applicant who quantitatively met the minimum qualifications was not referred for hiring.
+Therefore, the designation of "error" is limited to cases where, based on the information provided, Hiring Oversight found that: - a) an applicant who did not quantitatively meet the minimum qualifications was referred for hiring; - b) an applicant who failed to provide all of the required information and/or documents listed on the job posting was referred for hiring; or - c) an applicant who quantitatively met the minimum qualifications was not referred for hiring.

-- 2. As required by the Hiring Plan, Hiring Oversight shall audit DHR test administrations and scoring each quarter. - 3.
-As required by the Hiring Plan, each quarter, Hiring Oversight shall audit at least 10% of in-process Hiring Sequences and at least 5% of completed hiring sequences conducted by the following departments or their successors: Streets and Sanitation, Water Management, Aviation, Transportation, Buildings, Fleet and Facility Management, and six other City departments selected at the discretion of OIG.
+- 2. As required by the Hiring Plan, Hiring Oversight audits DHR test administrations and scoring each quarter. - 3.
+As required by the Hiring Plan, each quarter, Hiring Oversight audits at least 10% of in-process Hiring Sequences and at least 5% of completed Hiring Sequences conducted by the following departments or their successors: Streets and Sanitation, Water Management, Aviation, Transportation, Buildings, Fleet and Facility Management, and six other City departments selected at the discretion of OIG.
 Auditing the Hiring Sequence requires an examination of the hire packets, i.e., all documents and notes maintained by City employees involved in the selection and hiring process for a particular position.
-As required by the Hiring Plan, Hiring Oversight examines some hire packets during the hiring process and examines other packets after the hires are completed. - 4.
-Hiring Oversight shall audit compliance with the hiring certification requirements in the Hiring Plans.
+As required by the Hiring Plan, Hiring Oversight examines some hire packets during the hiring process and examines other packets after the hiring is completed. - 4.
+Hiring Oversight audits compliance with the hiring certification requirements in the Hiring Plans.
 A hiring certification is a form completed by the selected candidate(s) and all City employees involved in the hiring process to attest that no political reasons or factors or other improper considerations were taken into account during the applicable process.
-These audits shall be completed in conjunction with the selected Hire Sequences referenced above. - 5.
-Hiring Oversight shall audit other employment actions, including CPD and CFD district and unit assignments, as it deems necessary to ensure compliance with the Hiring Plans.
+These audits are completed in conjunction with the selected Hire Sequences referenced above. - 5.
+Hiring Oversight audits other employment actions, including CPD and CFD district and unit assignments, as it deems necessary to ensure compliance with the Hiring Plans.
 Generally, Hiring Oversight audits assignments not covered by a collective bargaining unit and located within a district or unit.
 Assignment packets include all documents and notes maintained by employees involved in the selection processes.
-Quarterly, Hiring Oversight shall select a risk-based sample of assignment packets for process review after selections have been made and the candidate has begun their assignment. - 6.
-Hiring Oversight shall audit the City's compliance with Chapter XI of the Hiring Plan on Acting Up and the related Acting Up Policy. - 7.
-As required by the Hiring Plan, Hiring Oversight shall audit grievance settlement decisions that may impact procedures governed by the Plan.
+Quarterly, Hiring Oversight selects a risk-based sample of assignment packets for process review after selections have been made and the candidate has begun their assignment. - 6.
+Hiring Oversight audits the City's compliance with Chapter XI of the Hiring Plan on Acting Up and the related Acting Up Policy. - 7.
+As required by the Hiring Plan, Hiring Oversight audits grievance settlement decisions that may impact procedures governed by the Plan.
 The City has established a city-wide, web-based portal that all departments are required to use to track grievances and update as necessary.
 Hiring Oversight has access to that database and uses it to conduct its audits. - 8.
-On an annual basis, Hiring Oversight shall audit the Exempt List to ensure adherence and compliance.
+On an annual basis, Hiring Oversight audits the Exempt List to ensure adherence and compliance.